 - Always shut off the machine, remove the key, wait for all moving parts to stop, and allow the machine to cool before adjusting, servicing, cleaning, or storing it. - Clean up oil or fuel spills. - Shut off the fuel and sprayer before storing or transporting the machine. - Never store the machine or fuel container where there is an open flame, spark, or pilot light, such as on a water heater or on other appliances. - Use full-width ramps for loading the machine into a trailer or truck. - Tie the machine down securely using straps, chains, cable, or ropes.
-Both front and rear straps should be directed down and outward from the machine.
-Refer to Transporting the Machine (page 22) - Do not store material in the sprayer tank. - Rinse the sprayer tank with RV antifreeze before storing it. - When storing the machine for more than 30 days, refer to Storage (page 41) for important information.
+Both front and rear straps should be directed down and outward from the machine. - Do not store material in the sprayer tank. - Rinse the sprayer tank with fresh water before storing it. - When storing the machine for more than 30 days, refer to Storage (page 41) for important information.